A Communication-Efficient Adaptive Algorithm for Federated Learning under Cumulative Regret: Introduction

 \subsection{Related Work}

-There is an extensive literature on distributed stochastic optimization~\cite{Dekel2012, BrendanMcMahan2017, Li2019, Liu2019FedBCD, Woodworth2020, Woodworth2020heterogenous, Karimireddy2020mime, Karimireddy2020scaffold}.
-Representative algorithms include Local-SGD (also known as FedAvg) and Minibatch-SGD.
+There is an extensive literature on distributed stochastic optimization~\cite{Dekel2012, BrendanMcMahan2017, Lee2017, Li2019, Liu2019FedBCD, Cen2020, Dinh2020, Pathak2020, Reddi2020, Woodworth2020, Woodworth2020heterogenous, Karimireddy2020mime, Karimireddy2020scaffold, Yu2020, Wang2021unifiedFramework, Li2022Soteria, Das2022, Zhao2022}.
+Representative algorithms include Local-SGD\footnote{We collectively refer to all algorithms are based on the concept of Local-SGD, including the ones that employ momentum/variance reduction, to belong to this representative family.} (also known as FedAvg) and Minibatch-SGD.
 It has been well-established that these algorithms achieve order-optimal simple regret of $\cO(1/MT)$ over a learning horizon of length $T$ by using a weighted sum of all the iterates with a set of specifically designed weights based on the problem parameters.
 However, these results on simple regret do not necessarily imply sublinear, let alone order-optimal, guarantees on the cumulative regret performance of these algorithms.
 On the other hand, CEAL achieves order-optimal cumulative regret, which is a finer measure of performance as compared to simple regret.
 Moreover, it can be shown that, using the convexity of the underlying function, the order-optimal cumulative regret of CEAL also implies an order-optimal (upto logarithmic factors) simple regret, resulting in significantly stronger performance guarantees over existing results.
 Furthermore, these guarantees are achieved by CEAL without the knowledge of specific problem parameters.